WMHS (FM)

 WMHS (88.1 FM, "EDge Radio") is a high school radio station licensed to serve Pike Creek, Delaware, United States.
 The station is owned by the Red Clay Consolidated School District and operated by the students of Thomas McKean High School.
-It airs a variety radio format.
+It airs a variety format.

 The station has been assigned these call letters by the Federal Communications Commission since January 12, 2000.